turingschool/curriculum/source/topics/decorators.markdown

 end
 ```

-We don't need to pass in the `object` parameter because the decorator will already know its `article`.
+We don't need to pass in the `object` parameter because the decorator will already know it's `article`.
 We can write this:

 ```ruby
 class ArticleDecorator